The Link Between Literacy and Executive Function

 Learning from Mark’s Literacy Experience

-Circling back to Mark, our struggling reader turned literacy all-star, Fast ForWord was the right program for him because his reading struggles were as tied to EF issues as they were to basic literacy skills.
-The EF tasks embedded in Fast ForWord augmented Mark’s other reading instruction and helped him overcome both his literacy and EF challenges.
+Circling back to Mark, our reluctant reader turned literacy all-star, Fast ForWord was the right program for him because his reading struggles were as tied to executive function issues as they were to basic literacy skills.
+The executive function tasks embedded in Fast ForWord augmented Mark’s other reading instruction and helped him overcome both his literacy and executive function challenges.

 What’s the lesson in all this?
-Struggling readers can become our best readers if we combine direct reading instruction with supplemental training that builds literacy-specific EF skills.
-Teaching these essential EF skills as they are used in reading might be the missing people of the puzzle needed to help all struggling readers thrive.
+All students—including those who initially struggle—can become our best readers if we combine direct reading instruction with supplemental training that builds literacy-specific executive function skills.
+Teaching these essential executive function skills as they are used in reading might be the missing people of the puzzle needed to help all students thrive as confident readers.

 Explore Fast ForWord

 Interested in learning more about the reading program that helped Mark learn to read with joy and confidence?
-Fast ForWord improves literacy fundamentals like phonemic awareness and vocabulary while also focusing on EF skills like memory, attention, and self-regulation.
+Fast ForWord improves literacy fundamentals like phonemic awareness and vocabulary while also focusing on executive function skills like memory, attention, and self-regulation.